Here you'll find tropes for the various Empires a player might encounter throughout the galaxy.

 - Standard Human Spaceship: Like the UNE, they use the mammalian shipset, or the humanoid one with the DLC.

 - Thicker Than Water: Regardless of their ideological disagreements with the UNE, Earth is still the Commonwealth's origin point and the people of Sol are still their kin.
+Indeed, since both empires are composed of the same species, the UNE and CoM enjoy a small diplomatic bonus.
 So when a Fanatic Purifier planet-cracked the UNE colony Europa VII in the Apocalypse reveal trailer, the Commonwealth quickly jumped to their brethren's defense, returning the favor in the launch trailer.

 - Token Evil Teammate: Regarding the above, they appear to be this in relation to the UNE.